Skip to main content

 Smoking worsens mental health and mood

 Smoking can worsen mental health symptoms such as depression, anxiety, panic attacks or schizophrenia.
-Most people with a mental health condition find that, in the long term, their mental health and/or mood improves when they quit smoking.
+Most people with a mental health condition find that, in the long term, their mental health and/or mood improves after they quit smoking.

 Smoking ages you